squid-cache/squid-cache.github.io/docs/SquidFaq/SquidProfiling.md

 Here's how I use oprofile:

 - Install oprofile
-- Check whats available - *opcontrol -l*
+- Check what's available - *opcontrol -l*
 - If you see a single line regarding "timer interrupt mode", you're stuffed.
 Go read the OProfile FAQ and see if you can enable ACPI.
     You won't get any meaningful results out of OProfile in timer